git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

     $ if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | \
       entr -c go test ./...; fi

 And have it fallback to `go test` in the event `entr` isn't installed.
-You'll thank me when use this command in conjunction with a [session manager](#session-manager):
+This allows your command to degrade gracefully.
+You'll thank me when use this snippet in conjunction with a [session manager](#session-manager):

 {language=shell, line-numbers=off}
     $ if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | \
       entr -c go test ./...; else go test ./...; fi

-Show a notice message to user to install entr if not installed on the system:
+If the project is a team or open source project where a user may be trying that command for the first time, but missing a require software package, we can give a helpful message.
+This shows a notice to the user to install entr if not installed on the system:

 {language=shell, line-numbers=off}
     $ if command -v entr > /dev/null; then find . -print | grep -i '.*[.]go' | \
       entr -c go test ./...; else go test ./...; echo "\nInstall entr(1) to \" echo "run tasks when files change. \nSee http://entrproject.org/"; fi

-Here's why you want patterns like that: You can put it into a [`Makefile`](https://en.wikipedia.org/wiki/Makefile) and commit it to your project's [VCS](https://en.wikipedia.org/wiki/Version_control), so you and other developers can have access to this reusable command across different UNIX-like systems, with and without that certain program installed.
+Here's why you want patterns like above: You can put it into a [`Makefile`](https://en.wikipedia.org/wiki/Makefile) and commit it to your project's [VCS](https://en.wikipedia.org/wiki/Version_control), so you and other developers can have access to this reusable command across different UNIX-like systems, with and without certain programs installed.

 Note: You may have to convert the indentation within the `Makefile`s from spaces to tabs.

 Let's see what a `Makefile` with this looks like: